mendersoftware/mender-docs/01.Getting-started/01.Requirements/docs.md

 In order to make it easy to test Mender as a whole, we have created a Docker Compose environment that brings all of these components up and connects them together on a single machine.
-It also includes a virtual device for you to test with, which is handy because it means that you can test Mender without having to configure any hardware.
+During the onboarding process a virtual device can be started for you to test with, which is handy because it means that you can test Mender without having to configure any hardware.